chenzhiyuanding/czy.GitHub.io/index.md

 # Intelligent home pregnancy management method based on multi-modal data fusion

-Yin Wang, Zhiwei Zuo, Wei Wang, Nuan Qiu
+Yin Wang1,2, LiQun Yu3 Zhiwei Zuo1,2, Wei Wang1,2, Nuan Qiu1,2\*

+1Beijing Aikangtai Technology Co., Ltd., Haidian District, Beijing, China

+2Zhejiang Yuncheng Medical Technology Co., Ltd., Jiaxing District, Hangzhou, Zhejiang Province, China

+3 Aviation General Hospital of China Medical University, Chaoyang District, Beijing, China

+\*qiun@ikangtai.com

 Abstract: With the issuance of the national three-child policy, the field of female reproduction has attracted more and more attention.
-To care for female reproductive health and help the implementation of the government's three child policy, we have proposed an intelligent home pregnancy preparation management method based on multimodal data fusion, namely FAM (Fertility Awareness Method, FAM).
+To care for female reproductive health and help the implementation of the government's three child policy, we have proposed an intelligent home pregnancy preparation management method based on multimodal data fusion, namely iFAM (Fertility Awareness Method, iFAM).
 This method introduces big data, multimodal data fusion and image recognition technology.
 By inputting multi-modal data such as menstrual cycle, basal body temperature, ovulation test paper and cervical mucus of the pregnant woman, it can automatically predict the ovulation day and menstrual period